hossfeld/stepwisePowerProfiles/README.md

 The generated figures and results illustrate how energy-efficient operation can be achieved under stepwise power constraints.

 ---
->(c) Tobias Hossfeld  (Feb 2026)<br><br>
-> This script implements the minimap power principle; the figures are part of the following paper, that is to be cited whenever the script is used (copyright CC BY-SA 4.0):<br>
-> *Kerry Hinton (, University of Melbourne, Australia) & Tobias Hoßfeld (University of Würzburg, Germany): "Energy Efficient Operation of Network Elements with Stepwise Power Profile" (Feb 2026)*
----

 ## Features
 - Implements the *Minimal Power Principle*